 When you’ve made an error in entering your Vehicle Identification Number while paying HVUT on Form 2290, you need to correct the VIN.
-This processes of modifying the error made in the VIN reported in previously filed Form is called “Form 2290 HVUT VIN correction”.
+This process of modifying the error made in the VIN reported in the previously filed Form is called “Form 2290 HVUT VIN correction”.
 You need the details of the previously reported VIN to correct the VIN on Form 2290 HVUT.
 The HVUT Form 2290 may be rejected by the IRS when the VIN reported is incorrect.

 For example: If you’re paying a Heavy Vehicle Use Tax, for carrying out your heavy vehicles for business on public highways.
 Then you need to file Form 2290 reporting VIN for which you need to carry out the business or trade.
-When you’ve entered a wrong VIN on the Form 2290, you need to correct VIN through Form 2290 VIN correction process.
+When you’ve entered a wrong VIN on Form 2290, you need to correct VIN through the Form 2290 VIN correction process.

 Types of Vehicles need 2290 VIN correction

-Vehicle Identification Number is a 17-digit alpha-numeric number which is used to identify the vehicles.
+Vehicle Identification Number is a 17-digit alpha-numeric number that is used to identify the vehicles.
 A VIN is required when filing Form 2290 return to report HVUT payments to the IRS.
 Generally, the vehicles are divided into three categories i.e., taxable vehicles, suspended vehicles, and credit vehicles.
 The taxable and suspended vehicles are eligible for VIN correction.
 You are not eligible to correct VIN for Credit Vehicles.

-The vehicle with taxable gross weight of 55,000 pounds or less and travels less than 5,000 miles on public highways are considered as suspended vehicles.
+The vehicle with a taxable gross weight of 55,000 pounds or less and travels less than 5,000 miles on public highways are considered as suspended vehicles.
 There is no HVUT paid for suspended vehicles.
 But the truckers need to report the VIN through Form 2290 for suspended vehicles.

 How to correct VIN on Form 2290 online?